eik-lib/website/docs/server_sink.md

 ### In memory

 The in memory sink will write files to and from memory.
-Files written to this sink will dissapear when the Eik server is restarted.
-This sink is handy if one want to spin up the Eik server and run tests against the server.
+Files written to this sink will disappear when the Eik server is restarted.
+This sink is handy for spinning up an Eik server to run tests against.

 To enable the in memory sink, please see the XXXXXXXXXXXXXXXXXXX configuration.